muppet9010/Factorio-Railway-Tunnel/README.md

 - Any train using a tunnel that has an issue (runs out of fuel, has a carriage removed, etc) will be pushed out of the tunnel so it can be fixed by the player.
 - Destroyed tunnels will lose the train and players within.
 - While a train is entering a tunnel access by the player is restricted.
 The leaving train can be manipulated if needed.
-- When a manually driven train through a tunnel has multiple players in it and more than 1 player tries to drive the train the end result may be a mix of the players inputs.
+- When a manually driven train is passing through a tunnel and has multiple players in it, if more than 1 player tries to drive the train the end result may be a mix of the players inputs.
 With single player it just works as expected.

 Editor Mode